Al1Bi2/vk-posts-to-tg/README.md

 6. ???
 7. Maybe profit

-Also, you can compile it for Win with pyinstaller or chmod fot unix
+Also, you can compile it for Win with pyinstaller or chmod for unix